 Bob Diaco named assistant head coach, Chuck Martin named offensive coordinator, Kerry Cooks named co-defensive coordinator, Scott Booker promoted to full-time assistant and contract extensions for assistant coaches announced

-Returned to running backs coach in 2012 and continues coaching the Irish slot wide receivers.
+Returned to running backs coach in 2012 and coached the Irish slot wide receivers from 2012-13.

 Added the role of recruiting coordinator in 2012.

-Notre Dame had two running backs that average at least 67.0 yards rushing per game in Theo Riddick (70.54/game) and Cierre Wood (67.45/game).
+Notre Dame had two running backs average at least 67.0 yards rushing per game in Theo Riddick (70.54/game) and Cierre Wood (67.45/game) in '12.
 They ranked 84th and 94th, respectively, in rushing in the FBS.